eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 > At first glance, the variable name `sline` in the example above may not make much sense.
 In fact, we chose it to be an
 > abbreviation for "split line", which exactly describes the contents of the variable.
 >
-> You don't have to use this naming convention if you don't want to, but you should work to use consistent variable names for
+> You don't have to use this naming convention if you don't want to, but you should work to use consistent variable names
 > across your code for common operations like this.
 It will make it much easier to open an old script and quickly understand
 > exactly what it is doing.
 {: .callout}

 > ## Converting text to numbers
-> When we called the readlines() command in the previous code, Python read in the contents of the file as a string.
-If we want
+> When we called the `readlines()` command in the previous code, Python read in the contents of the file as a string.
+If we
-> Python to recognize something as a number, we need to tell it this!
+> want our code to recognize something in the file as a number, we need to tell it this!
 >
-> For example, float(‘5.0’) will tell Python to treat the text string ‘5.0’ as the number 5.0.  int(sline[4]) will tell Python
+> For example, `float(‘5.0’)` will tell Python to treat the text string '5.0' as the number 5.0.  `int(sline[4])` will tell
-> to treatthe text string stored in the 5th position of the list sline as an integer (non-decimal) number.
+> our code to treat the text string stored in the 5th position of the list *sline* as an integer (non-decimal) number.
 >
 > For each line in the file, the MAX_WIDTH is stored in the 10th column (index 4 with our 0-based counting).
 > Modify the code above to print the line only if the MAX_WIDTH is less than 200.
 > > ## Solution
 > > Write solution